-Give us a call today to learn more about all our health and benefit options for employees.
+Give us a call today to learn more about group or individual health insurance and benefit options for employees.
 Our insurance brokers will help you create a plan that meets everyone’s needs.
-Then, once satisfied, we will provide you with a FREE estimate!
+Then, once we have all the elements of your plan in place, we will provide you with a FREE estimate!

 Here are some answers to common concerns regarding West Virginia health insurance plans and employee benefits:

-In West Virginia, the market for large group health insurance providers is very competitive.
+In West Virginia, the market for large-group health insurance providers is very competitive.
 Because there are so many providers competing for the same customers in the area, it may be challenging to find one that matches your requirements.
-Highmark, Humana CareSource, Golden Rule, and UnitedHealthcare are some of West Virginia’s most popular large health group insurance providers.
-Choosing health insurance providers is critical because it will determine how much you spend on your employee’s insurance premiums.
+Highmark, Humana CareSource, Golden Rule Insurance Company, and UnitedHealthcare are some of West Virginia’s most popular companies that offer group coverage.

-There are tons of small business group health insurance providers in West Virginia that employers can choose from.
+There are many small business group health insurance providers in West Virginia for employers to choose from.
 However, some popular ones include Blue Cross Blue Shield, Aetna, Kaiser Permanente, CareSource, and UnitedHealthcare.
-You’ll need to find the best insurance provider that resonates with your needs and your budget, as they all offer very different prices for each of their packages.
-However, they may be able to develop a plan that matches your budget.
-Also, for a business to qualify for small group health insurance, it must have between 2 to 50 employees.
+You’ll need to find the best insurance provider for your needs and your budget, as they all offer very different prices for each of their packages.

 We’re ready to help!
 Call today: 800-903-6066